wutzi15/storago/README.md

 # storago
-A storage analyzer written in go
+A storage analyzer with a history written in go
-Test commit